-This winter, and during all seasons, enjoy the sights (and smells!) of Central Park’s evergreen trees through a self-guided tour, and don’t forget to consult our Tree Guide for further practice with identification.
+This winter, and during all seasons, enjoy the sights (and smells) of Central Park’s evergreen trees through a self-guided tour, and consult our Tree Guide for further practice with identification.
 Remember: keep an eye out for waxy green needles, prickly cones, and bright berries.
-If you’re visiting the Park online, enjoy our Weekly Walk series to learn about Cedar Hill and the Pinetum from one of our Conservancy guides, or treat yourself to a Central Park ornament to place on a tree of your own.
+If you’re visiting the Park virtually, enjoy our Weekly Walk series to learn about Cedar Hill and the Pinetum from our Conservancy guides, or treat yourself to a Central Park ornament to place on a tree of your own.

 Caring for Urban Parks Amidst the Climate Crisis